-Hong Kong is a place full of unique and exciting activities!
-Whether you are visiting for fun, business or simply to experience a different culture, you’re sure to love everything it has to offer.
+Hong Kong is quite unlike anywhere else on earth and is chock full of unique and exciting activities.
+Whether you are visiting for fun, business or simply to experience a different culture, you’ll be blown away by everything it has to offer.
 From its ancient temples to futuristic theme parks and everything in between – Hong Kong literally has it all!

 You wouldn’t want to arrive in Hong Kong without a plan, as you may end up missing some amazing things to do!
 While the attractions are relatively easy to access, no matter where you are, there are optimal ways to see and do the best on offer.
 Which is exactly what we’ve highlighted in this detailed Hong Kong travel guide!

 First things first, when is the best time to head down to this beautiful location?
 There isn’t necessarily a wrong time to visit Hong Kong, but each season has pros and cons of its own.
 The table below is pretty helpful.